SweepsKings Logo

 Where Are Sweepstakes Casinos Legal?

 Despite attracting some heat from lawmakers, gaming regulators, and disgruntled players, sweepstakes casinos are still legal in the vast majority of US states.
-The only states where they are explicitly banned are Washington, Michigan, and Montana, while players in Idaho can’t win cash prizes.
+The handful of states where they are explicitly banned are Washington, Michigan, Montana, California, Connecticut, Nevada, and New Jersey, while players in Idaho can’t win cash prizes.

-In a bid to avoid unwanted attention from authorities, many sweepstakes casinos choose not to operate in states like Alabama, West Virginia, Maryland, Nevada, and Kentucky.
-These states have, in various ways, shown resistance to the format.
-In fact, some states are in the process of debating anti-sweeps bills.
-However, this doesn’t mean all casinos are unwilling to operate there – many continue to do so legally until the laws evolve.
-Montana is the only state to have passed an anti-sweeps bill so far in 2025.
+In a bid to avoid unwanted attention from authorities, many sweepstakes casinos choose not to operate in states like Delaware and Louisiana.
+These types of states have shown resistance to the format, often in the form of cease and desist letters to certain operators.
+Also, some states are in the process of debating anti-sweeps bills.
+However, this doesn’t mean all casinos are unwilling to operate in these jurisdisctions – many continue to do so legally until the laws change definitively.

 Notably, there are also restrictions regarding prizes in Florida and New York.
 In both of these states, the maximum prize you can win at sweepstakes casinos is $5,000.
 Any prize won above $5,000 is considered void.